aplteam/Tatin/docs/PackageConfiguration.md

 `source` must be relative to the root of the package.

-#### `tags`
+#### tags

-A simple text vector, possibly empty (though that is not recommended), that should contain a comma-separated list of tag words.
+A simple text vector, possibly empty (though that is not recommended), that should contain a comma-separated list of tags (key words).
 These can be helpful to filter packages when searching for a solution to a particular problem.

-`tags` must not be empty if you wish to publish a package to a Tatin server.
+`tags` must not be empty if you wish to publish a package to a Tatin server because such a package would not be accepted by the server.

-#### `version`
+#### version

 The version[^version] part of the package ID[^id]